Foot Locker Cross Country Championships: Past results

-In addition to a national champion being crowned in each gender division, the top 15 finishers in each gender division receive All-American honors and an overall team champion is declared based on which region had won the meet.
+In addition to a national champion being crowned in each gender division, the top 15 finishers in each gender division receive All-American honors and an overall team champion were declared based on which region had won the meet.

 Repeat national champions

 There have only been a total of six girls and five boys who have repeated as Foot Locker national champions.
 None have been national champions three times at the Kinney/FL Cross Country Championships.